The 55th Colorado Science and Engineering Fair was held at Lory Student Center on the Colorado State University campus on April 8-10, 2010.

 2010 COLORADO SCIENCE AND ENGINEERING FAIR TOP AWARDS

-The top Senior Division individual project exhibitor of the 55th Colorado Science and Engineering Fair and winner of an all-expense paid trip to compete in the Intel International Science and Engineering Fair was Nikki Buhrdorf, Hotchkiss High School in Hotchkiss, grade 10, for the project Aspen in a State of SADness: A Statistical Analysis of the Decline of Populus tremuloides.
-Second place for best individual project, and also a winner of an all-expense paid trip to compete at the Intel ISEF was Ben Armstrong, Monte Vista High School in Monte Vista, grade 12, for the project The Uptake of Endocrine Disrupting Chemicals.
+The top two individual Senior Division project exhibitors won an all-expense paid trip to compete in the Intel International Science and Engineering Fair in San Jose, CA May 9 - 14, 2010.
+First place sent to Nikki Buhrdorf, Hotchkiss High School in Hotchkiss, grade 10, for the project Aspen in a State of SADness: A Statistical Analysis of the Decline of Populus tremuloides.
+Second place went to Ben Armstrong, Monte Vista High School in Monte Vista, grade 12, for the project The Uptake of Endocrine Disrupting Chemicals.
+The first place Senior Division team project was Tonya Pavlenko & Laura Gudvangen, Palmer High School in Colorado Springs, grade 11, for the project Internal Combat with Melanoma: Triggering an Immune Response Through the Up-Regulation of FAS Using Toll Ligand Combination Treatments.
 Awarded third place for best individual project and winner of an all-expense paid trip to observe at the Intel ISEF was Radhika Rawat, Fairview High School in Boulder, grade 12, for the project Pre-Initiation Complexes of SREBP-1a and -2.
-The first place Senior Division team project and winner of an all-expense paid trip to compete in the Intel ISEF was Tonya Pavlenko & Laura Gudvangen, Palmer High School in Colorado Springs, grade 11, for the project Internal Combat with Melanoma: Triggering an Immune Response Through the Up-Regulation of FAS Using Toll Ligand Combination Treatments.

 The winner of the Ralph F. Desch Memorial Technical Writing Award was Harraz MohdReza from Union Colony Preparatory School in Greeley, grade 11, for the project Immunocytochemical Characterization of Mouse Brain Explants in an In Vitro Model of Schizophrenia.

 The winner of the Senior Division Student Choice Award was Erik Schnaderbeck, Sargent Jr/Sr High School in Monte Vista, grade 11, for the project Identifying Individual Rainbow Trout Utilizing Distinct Spot Orientation.
-The Junior Division Student Choice winner was Ty Gardner & Blaine Gahill, West Middle School in Grand Junction, grade 7, for the project Shaping the Bird Brain.
+The Junior Division Student Choice winners were Ty Gardner & Blaine Gahill, West Middle School in Grand Junction, grade 7, for the project Shaping the Bird Brain.

 The winner of the Poster Art Contest was Branislava Blagojevic, Canon City High School in Canon City.